nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## When you have a new deadline, task or event

-Add a deadline
+###Add a deadline

 1. Type `add deadline n/NAME ed/DATE et/TIME`.

+2. `add` can be replaced by `a`. `deadline` can be replaced by `d`. `n/` prefix for NAME is optional.

-2. If et is not specified, et is assumed to be 23:59.
+3. If et is not specified, et is assumed to be 23:59.

-3. If ed is not specified, ed is assumed to be today.
+4. If ed is not specified, ed is assumed to be today.

-4. If both et and ed are not specified, created task is a floating task (see b).
+5. If both et and ed are not specified, created task is a floating task (see b).

-5. Press Enter.
+6. Press Enter.

-6. The deadline will be added to your to do list.
+7. The deadline will be added to your to do list.

-Add a task
+###Add a task

 1. Type `add task n/NAME`.

+2. `add` can be replaced by `a`. `task` can be replaced by `t`. `n/` prefix for NAME is optional.

-2. Press Enter.
+3. Press Enter.

-3. The task will be added to your to do list.
+4. The task will be added to your to do list.

-Add an event
+###Add an event

 1. Add an event by typing `add event n/NAME sd/START_DATE st/START_TIME ed/END_DATE et/END_TIME`.

+2. `add` can be replaced by `a`. `event` can be replaced by `e`. `n/` prefix for NAME is optional.

-2. If st is empty, st is assumed to be 00:00.
+3. If st is empty, st is assumed to be 00:00.

-3. If et is empty, et is assumed to be 23:59.
+4. If et is empty, et is assumed to be 23:59.

-4. If sd or ed is empty, sd or ed is assumed to be the current system date.
+5. If sd or ed is empty, sd or ed is assumed to be the current system date.

-5. Press Enter.
+6. Press Enter.

 ##When you need to edit a deadline, task or event